 Dissertation Research: Deixis in Cushillococha Ticuna

 Ticuna (tca, isolate/Ticuna-Yurí) is a complex of varieties spoken by ~60,000 people living along the main course of the Amazon River in Brazil, Colombia, and Peru.
-Since 2015, I have conducted 8 months of fieldwork on Ticuna in the town of Cushillococha (located in Mariscal Ramón Castilla province, Loreto department, Peru).
+Since 2015, I have conducted 11 months of fieldwork on Ticuna in the towns of Caballococha and Cushillococha (located in Mariscal Ramón Castilla province, Loreto department, Peru).

 - My dissertation project examines the interplay between spatial and non-spatial forms of deixis in Ticuna.
 Although traditional analyses of demonstratives claim that they encode location in space, I show that the demonstratives of Ticuna encode much more.
 Four of six demonstratives have both perceptual and spatial meaning components: they encode the speaker's mode of access to the referent (does she see it, touch it, smell it, etc.) as well as its location in space.
 Another demonstrative has no spatial meaning at all, but does have temporal and perceptual meanings.
 It conveys, among other meanings, that the speaker last perceived the referent in the remote past.

 I approach these phenomena from an interdisciplinary perspective incorporating Neo-Gricean pragmatics, logical semantics, and linguistic anthropology.
 My field data comes from semantic elicitation, experiments, and naturally occurring conversations.